ic3-software/ic3-reporting-api/doc/Overview.md

 is a Webpack module that is loaded by the Dashboards application at runtime using the **Webpack Module Federation** mechanism.
 Refer to this [page](Develop.md) for more details.

-The plugin dev. kit is available in Typescript.
+The plugin dev. kit is available in TypeScript.

-Even if the icCube Dashboards is written in React, you can write your plugin in plain Javascript/Typescript and use your favourite libraries.
+Even if the icCube Dashboards is written in React, you can write your plugin in plain JavaScript/TypeScript and use your favourite libraries.
 See the working example section below.

 Note that Material-UI 5.x is required for accessing and developing a new theme.